 Quite a lot of walking is necessary to reach the concert venues and to get around the towns visited.
-The ship has a lift, but most of the venues do not.
+The ship has a lift, but some of the venues do not.
 Participants need to be averagely fit, sure-footed and able to manage everyday walking and stairclimbing without difficulty.

-Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.fco.gov.uk.
+Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.